-- Develop a model of information flow through a network using the Take-Grant Protection Model, and demonstrate its utility by analyzing a situation of your choosing - Present a survey of confidentiality models other than the Bell-LaPadula Model - Develop a model of an availability policy, and show it can be applied to realistic situations - Insert information flow analysis into a compiler or assembler and use it to detect flows that violate a policy specifying security/integrity levels for a program or system - Build a run-time system that detects flows that violate a policy specifying security/integrity levels for a program or system - Develop a covert channel analyzing tool and use it to analyze a subsystem or some other entity
+- Develop a model of information flow through a network using the Take-Grant Protection Model, and demonstrate its utility by analyzing a situation of your choosing. - Examine some of the extensions of SPM and TAM, and report on what has been learned. - Present a survey of confidentiality models other than the Bell-LaPadula Model. - Develop a model of an availability policy, and show it can be applied to realistic situations - Insert information flow analysis into a compiler or assembler and use it to detect flows that violate a policy specifying security/integrity levels for a program or system - Build a run-time system that detects flows that violate a policy specifying security/integrity levels for a program or system - Develop a covert channel analyzing tool and use it to analyze a subsystem or some other entity

-What is Due, When
+What Is Due and When